 If you do choose to take them off to shower or swim (or sleep!) just remember to put them back on.
 I find it’s sometimes easier to keep them on for the entirety of your vacation so you don’t risk leaving them on the nightstand or bathroom vanity.

 By now you are probably pretty sold on the convenience factor of MagicBands.
 But are they a must-have for a Disney vacation?
-No. If they aren’t in your budget to purchase them when you are staying off-site (or just aren’t your thing), it’s entirely possible to do a Disney vacation without MagicBands.
+No. If they aren’t in your budget to purchase them (or just aren’t your thing), it’s entirely possible to do a Disney vacation without MagicBands.

-RFID Cards: For park tickets and Fastpass+ redemption, Disney has offered a special RFID card instead of MagicBands for many years.
+RFID Cards: For park tickets and Lightning Lane redemptions, Disney has offered a special RFID card instead of MagicBands for many years.
 This card is small enough to slide in a wallet or in a pocket of a purse.
 Just scan it at the same tapstyles and touch points where you would scan a MagicBand.